-For illustration purpose only, , Source - CRISIL, Data till 31 December 2021

-Source for PPF rates - Department of Economic Affairs, \ The ELSS category is represented by CRISIL-ranked ELSS funds
+For illustration purpose only, Source - CRISIL, Source for PPF rates - Department of Economic Affairs, Data as of March 2023,

-Returns for ELSS schemes are based on average of CRISIL-ranked ELSS funds.
-PPF returns are based on the interest rate announced every year.
+- The ELSS category is represented by CRISIL-ranked 35 ELSS funds.
+Returns for ELSS schemes are based on average of CRISIL-ranked ELSS funds. - PPF returns are based on the interest rate announced every year and returns of ELSS or any other mutual funds schemes are market linked.

-Investments are subject to market risks.
 Past performance may or may not be sustained in the future.
 Mutual fund investments are subject to market risks.
 Read all scheme-related documents carefully.